FairwindsOps/insights-docs/CONTRIBUTING.md

 npm run serve
 ```

-Changes will be automatically pushed live when merged to master.
+Changes will be automatically pushed live when merged to main.